GLOBAL MARKETS-Dollar eases, stocks edge higher ahead of Yellen

 NEW YORK, Feb 10 The dollar eased and global equity markets rose slightly on Monday as investors awaited the first congressional testimony of new Federal Reserve chief Janet Yellen after a weak labor market report for January left investors skittish.

-U.S. stocks edged higher, following the benchmark S&P 500's best two-day advance in four months late last week, while a measure of global equities and a broad European stock index rose slightly.
+U.S. stocks mostly rose, following the benchmark S&P 500's best two-day advance in four months late last week, while a measure of global equity activity and a broad European stock index rose slightly.

-The dollar held steady in a tight trading range against major currencies as traders waited to hear the economic and policy views of Yellen, who is viewed as an architect of the U.S. central bank's current ultra-loose monetary policy.
+The dollar held steady against major currencies as traders waited to hear the economic and policy views of Yellen, who is viewed as an architect of the U.S. central bank's current ultra-loose monetary policy.

 Yellen appears before the Republican-controlled House of Representatives Financial Services Committee on Tuesday and the Democrat-controlled Senate Banking Committee on Thursday.

-U.S. lawmakers, some of whom are hostile to the central bank, will want to know how committed Yellen is to winding down the Fed's stimulus and her latest views on the economy.
+U.S. lawmakers, some of whom are hostile to the central bank, will want to know how committed Yellen is to winding down the Fed's support for the economy.

 "It doesn't provide a lot of incentive to move the dollar out of its current trading range," said Bob Lynch, head of G10 FX strategy at HSBC Bank USA in New York.